-The devices contain two Pulse Width Modulator outputs each with their own related independent control register pair, known as PWM0L/PWM0H and PWM1L/ PWM1H.
+The devices contain multiple Pulse Width Modulator outputs each with their own related independent control register pair, known as PWM0L/PWM0H, PWM1L/PWM1H, PWM2L/PWM2H and PWM3L/PWM3H.
 The 12-bit contents of each register pair, which defines the duty cycle value for the modulation cycle of the Pulse Width Modulator, along with an enable bit are contained in these register pairs.